SamHendricks105/SQL_Vending/README.md

 | name              | VARCHAR(50)  | Name of manager                                  |

 ## Manager_machine Table
-This ajunction table for machines and managers.
+This a junction table for machines and managers.
 A manager can have many machines assigend to them.
 A machine can also have may mangers.

 | Column Name       | Data Type    | Description                                      |